Information Design With Large Language Models: Framing-Only Optimization

 namely,

 We note that the optimization problems \eqref{eq:BSG-formulation-objective} and \eqref{eq:framing-only-optimization-objective} are equivalent, where $x$ corresponds to $\mu_c$ and $a^*(s, x)$ corresponds to $a^*_{\mu_c, s}$.
-Therefore, we conclude that the framing-only optimization problem can be reduced to a Bayesian Stackelberg game. \end{proof}
+Therefore, we conclude that the continuous framing-only optimization problem can be reduced to a Bayesian Stackelberg game. \end{proof}

 The reduction from framing-only optimization to Bayesian Stackelberg games suggests that one approach to finding the optimal framing is to use existing computational methods for BSG (e.g., \citep{paruchuri2008playing}).
 However, \citet{conitzer2006computing} show that a family of BSGs are computationally intractable (NP-hard).
 Our Theorem \ref{thrm:np_hardness} proves that any BSG in that family can be converted to a continuous framing-only optimization problem.
-The proof is technical and formally given in Appendix \ref{proof:np-hardness}; but we sketch the high-level intuition below.
-Combined with Proposition~\ref{prop:framing_to_bsg_reduction}, our analyses show that framing-only optimization is (bi-directional) equivalent to a subset of BSGs that are known to be computationally hard.
-Hence, the framing-only optimization problem is NP-hard and not easily solvable even with a perfect oracle that maps framing to belief.
+Combining with Proposition~\ref{prop:framing_to_bsg_reduction}, our analyses show that framing-only optimization is (bi-directional) equivalent to a subset of BSGs that are known to be computationally hard.
+Hence, the framing-only optimization problem is NP-hard and not easily solvable even with access to a perfect mapping $\ell$ from framing to belief.

-\begin{theorem}[NP-hardness] For a framing-only instance $\I = (\mu_0, u, v, \pi)$ with convex framing-induced belief space $B$, there is no additive Fully Polynomial-Time Approximation Scheme (FPTAS) for computing the optimal framing belief $\mu_c^* \in B$, unless P = NP.
+\begin{theorem}[NP-hardness] For the continuous framing-only problem $\I = (\mu_0, u, v, \pi)$, there is no additive Fully Polynomial-Time Approximation Scheme (FPTAS) for computing the optimal framing-induced prior belief $\mu_c^* \in B$ in \eqref{eq:framing-only-optimization-objective}, unless P = NP.
 This hardness holds even when $B = \Delta(\Omega)$. \end{theorem}